adma2019contest/adma2019contest.github.io/about.md

 3) Person and object detection and recognition across multiple overlapping and nonoverlapping camera viewpoints.

 This contest will produce a common framework and software prototype for activity detection, person/object detection and recognition across a multi-camera network.
 The impact will be the development of tools for forensic analysis, as well as real-time alerting for userdefined threat scenarios.

+--- How to Participate

+To take part in this contest, you need to send an email to adma2019contest@gmail.com to register and then acknowledge that you have read and accepted the terms and conditions.

+The ADMA 2019 contest team will send you information on how to download data.
+Then you will email your JSON formatted to the contest team.
+The team will evaluate your result, and update on the leaderboard.

+--- Judging Criteria and Metrics

+The main scoring metrics was based on activity detection using the weighted probability of missed detection at 0.15 false alarms per minute averaged over activity types.
+You can find the scoring software here https://github.com/usnistgov/ActEV_Scorer .